Search | Directories | Reference Tools

 LIS 510 Information Behavior (3)

-Introduction to the user-centered approach to information behavior.
-Theoretical foundations of need, creation, seeking, sharing, assessment, management, and use.
-Synthesis of information behavior studies, performance of information behavior field research, and application of the results of information behavior studies to design information systems, services, and policy.
+Introduction to user-centered, information behavior.
+Theoretical and social justice foundations of information behavior, and people's specific behaviors regarding information need, creation, seeking and sharing, assessment, management, and use (impact).
+Synthesis of information behavior studies, construction of information world profiles, fieldwork, and application to designing effective information systems, services and policy.

 View course details in MyPlan: LIS 510